stolt45/db_transfer/README.md

 If you need a shared database on heroku:

-$ heroku addons:add shared_database --app app-name
+$ heroku addons:add shared-database --app app-name

 warning: running taps in this fassion will overwrite the database at DATABASE_URL on heroku.